3-Notes-Per-String Major Scale Shapes | Secret Weapon (TAB + Practice Tracks)

 1) Tempo Change - Gradually increase your metronome speed in increments of around 5bpm.
 Play reps of 30 seconds, 60 seconds and/or 2 minutes in each tempo.

-2) Change Key - 6th Root: Once you have the scale nailed playing the scale shape forwards and backwards, try playing in different keys.
 Play the 6th string root patterns in these keys: C (fret 8), B (fret 7), A (fret 5), G (fret 3), and the big stretch, F (fret 1).
 Practice other keys when you see fit.

-3) Change Key - 5th Root: Practice the 5th string root scale patterns in these keys: F (fret 8), E (fret 7), D (fret 5), C (fret 3) to start with.
+3) Change Key – 5th Root: Practice the 5th string root scale patterns in these keys: F (fret 8), E (fret 7), D (fret 5), and C (fret 3) to start with.
 Add on keys further up the neck when you see fit.

 3) Randomise - When applying the scale to music and improvise, play the notes in different orders.

-This first audio track features the 3-notes-per-string C major scale pattern one played at 50bpm.
-Play along to the track using eighth note values.
-Use this practice track as a warm up piece to add to your practice routine.
-Watch that picking technique.
+This first audio track features the 3-notes-per-string C major scale pattern one played at 50 bpm.
+Play along to the track using eighth-note values.

 In this second audio track, the scale is played at 60bpm.
 Practice playing the first octave of the scale before adding on the rest.
 Focus on good timing.